ilarramendi/BetterCovers/README.md

 <img src="https://user-images.githubusercontent.com/30437204/118219642-48ff3400-b450-11eb-8aa4-ca602c28fe08.png" width="49.7%"> <img src="https://user-images.githubusercontent.com/30437204/117389362-a16b8a00-aec2-11eb-8c9c-67a896c5dd41.png" width="49.7%">
 <img src="https://user-images.githubusercontent.com/30437204/118219636-44d31680-b450-11eb-89f4-65b3074518da.png" width="100%">

-Cover images are saved as folder.png, episode covers as filename.png and backdrops as backdrop.png and thumb.jpg (customizable).
+Cover images are saved as folder.png, episode covers as filename.png and backdrops as backdrop.png and thumb.png (customizable).
+The script is made to be fully customizable, all properties can be disabled and custom covers can be selected based on a large number of filters!
 Most important things can be customized in the [config](#configjson) file, and and visual changes can be done adjusting html/css [cover](#covers-1) files.
 After executing the script you have to refresh the library on Emby/Plex/Jellyfin for this to take effect!
 (Or configure the agent in the config file to automaticaly update the library!)